Community Policing Returns to Rochester

 Additionally, the Operations Bureau consists of the Special Operations Division, which includes the Central Investigations Section, the Special Investigations Section, the Special Operations Section, and Animal Services.
 The Victim Assistance Unit also falls within this Bureau.

-The Administration Bureau contains the Professional Development Section (which includes the Background and Recruitment Unit,), the Technical Services Section, the Research and Evaluation Section, as well as the Budget and Personnel Offices.
+The Administration Bureau contains the Professional Development Section (which includes the Background and Recruitment Unit), the Technical Services Section (which includes the Auto Impound), the Research and Evaluation Section, and the Budget and Personnel Offices.

 There are many other ways that you can be involved and help the RPD make Rochester a better community as well, whether it's providing information to help solve a crime, or volunteering some of your time to work alongside RPD members.